Exact general solutions for cosmological scalar field evolution in a vacuum-energy dominated expansion: Introduction

 When analyzing quintessence models instead of inflation, we must include both the density of the scalar field as well as the density $\rho_B$ of any additional background fluid (radiation or nonrelativistic matter).
 Denoting the latter by $\rho_B$, we have

 In general, Eq. (\ref{phievol}) is intractable when the density is given by Eq. (\ref{rhotot}), although approximate solutions have been derived for certain conditions on the potential when $\rho_B$ represents nonrelativistic matter \cite{ScherrerSen,ds1,Chiba,ds2, Andriot}.
 The problem can also be inverted to derive potentials corresponding to specific scalar field equations of state \cite{Dimakis}.
+Other approaches to scalar field evolution can be found in Refs. \cite{Alho,Paliathanasis,vanHolten}.

 However, in some physically-interesting cases, the contribution of the scalar field to the energy density can be neglected in comparison to the density of the background component.
 For quintessence, this will be the case whenever the quintessence density is initially subdominant and becomes important only at late times.
 In this case, Eq. (\ref{phievol}) becomes